intel/neural-compressor/docs/3x/client_quant.md

 - If the DRAM size is greater than 32GB

-> The last condition may not be very accurate, but models greater than 7B generally need more than 32GB, and we assume that the user won't try these models on a client machine.
+> The last condition may not be very accurate, but models greater than 7B generally need more than 32GB DRAM, and we assume that the user won't try these models on a client machine.

 Below is an example to get the default configuration of RTN.